Murals of Fargo-Moorhead

 1100 NP Ave, Suite 101, Fargo

-Whether you’re looking for your next perfect Instagram post, or just like to look at some really sweet art, use this guide to the murals in Fargo to find the best spots.
+Whether you're looking for your next perfect Instagram post or like to look at some lovely art, use this guide to the murals in Fargo to find the best spots.